Swarmatron

 The Swarmatron is an analogue synthesizer developed by Dewanatron, consisting of cousins Brian and Leon Dewan.
 Hand-made by the Dewans, it has eight oscillators controlled by a single ribbon controller.
 The oscillators are linked through a 'swarm' control, giving it a distinctive sound that flows in and out of unison, comparable to the noise a swarm of bees produces.

 Dewanatron sell their Swarmatron through Big City Music of Los Angeles.
-As of March 2016, only 83 have been produced.
+As of March 2016, only 83 had been produced.

 About

 The distinctive feature of the Swarmatron is its use of eight individual oscillators controlled monophonically, switchable between sine and sawtooth waves.
 These oscillators produce an equidistant chord, where their spacing is under the player's immediate control.
 The oscillators may be switched on and off individually by a row of switches.